 Central air conditioning has been a popular choice for homeowners for many decades.
-That’s because one single unit can supply cooled air throughout the entire home.
+That’s because a single unit can supply cooled air throughout the entire home.
 Homes that have a forced-air heating system, such as a furnace, are ideal candidates for central air conditioning.
-Most people with a furnace already in place opt for a split system, where part of the unit sits outside the home and an indoor cabinet that contains the indoor heat container and blower.
+Most people with a furnace will opt for a split system, where part of the unit sits outside the home and an indoor cabinet that contains the indoor heat container and blower.

-It is essential that there is ductwork installed in the home in order to install a central air conditioning system.
+It is essential that there is ductwork already installed in the home in order to use a central air conditioning system.
 This type of system relies on the ductwork in the home to carry the cooled air throughout.
-While you can choose to add ductwork to your home in order to support a central air conditioning system, it may not be cost-effective or feasible.
-Fortunately, you have options for cooling a home that lacks ductwork.
+While you can choose to add ductwork to your home in order to support a central air conditioning system, it may not be cost-effective or even feasible.
+Fortunately, you have options for cooling a home where ductwork is not a possibility.